This article is part of our Business Startup Guide—a curated list of our articles that will get you up and running in no time!

 - How much money do they make?
 Whether you’re selling gold-plated sailboats or glow sticks in bulk, it’s a good idea to know how much—or how little—your customers are willing to spend.

 - Do they own their own homes or do they rent?
 Depending on the answer and what you sell, you may need to tweak your messaging to resonate with your audience.

 The key here is to collect information, and then compare it to the assumptions you’ve made about your customers.
 What’s surprising?
 What strikes you as an untapped opportunity?
 Did you hear the same or similar complaints/suggestions from multiple people?

-How to use target marketing
+How businesses can use target marketing

-Beating your competition in niche markets
+Beat your competition in niche markets

 If you’re opening a bookstore or selling sporting goods, you’ve got some big-time competition.
 Mega-retailers like Amazon and REI aren’t just going to give up a piece of their pie to a scrappy upstart.
 Lucky for you, we’re living in the days of the niche market!
 You can use target marketing to carve out your own space in the marketplace.